Behavioral Health in Pediatric Primary Care: Approaches for Supporting and Treating Children and Families Today - Spring 2025

 Mt.
 Princeton

-Neurodiverse Populations – Dr. Elizabeth Coan, PsyD, Assistant Professor, Director, PCN Autism Program, Developmental Pediatrics
+• Neurodiverse Populations: Elizabeth Coan, PsyD, Assistant Professor, Director, PCN Autism Program, Developmental Pediatrics, and Abigail Angulo, MD, Associate Professor, Medical Director, PCN Autism Program, Developmental Pediatrics

-Systems Transformation: Thinking Big - Dr. K. Ron-Li Liaw, MD, Mental Health In-Chief, CHCO and Katie Denman, MBA, Vice President, Service Line, PMHI, CHCO
+• Systems Transformation: Thinking Big: K. Ron-Li Liaw, MD, Mental Health In-Chief, CHCO and Katie Denman, MBA, Vice President, Service Line, PMHI, CHCO

-Suicide Screening in Primary Care - Dr. Brian Pitts, Assistant Professor, CU Anschutz and Dr. Beau Carubia, MD, Associate Professor, CU Anschutz
+• Suicide Screening in Primary Care: Brian Pitts, Assistant Professor, CU Anschutz and Beau Carubia, MD, Associate Professor, CU Anschutz

-Depression - Dr. Marissa Nunes Moreno, PhD, Assistant Professor, CU Anschutz, and Dr. Melissa Batt, MD, MPH, Assistant Professor, CU Anschutz
+• Depression: Marissa Nunes-Moreno, PhD, Assistant Professor, CU Anschutz, and Melissa Batt, MD, MPH, Assistant Professor, CU Anschutz

-Schools – Dr. Lauren Henry, Psychologist, PMHI, and Dr. Lauren Eckhart, PsyD, Clinical Director of Colorado Springs Division
+• Schools: Lauren Henry, PhD, Psychologist, PMHI, and Lauren Eckhart, PsyD, Clinical Director of PMHI - Colorado Springs Division

-Anxiety - Dr. Ben Mullin, PhD, Associate Professor, CU Anschutz, and Dr. Jooyoung Lee, MD, Sr. Instructor, CU Anschutz
+• Anxiety: Ben Mullin, PhD, Associate Professor, CU Anschutz, and Jooyoung Lee, MD, Sr. Instructor, CU Anschutz

 While brief interventions may work for some patients, others need referrals to specialists and subspecialists.
-This expert roundtable lunch will focus on when and where referrals are most appropriate.
 Providers are often faced with “managing in the meantime” because referrals can take weeks or months before a bed opens or an appointment is available.
-This session will explore the opportunity to ask and learn about the tools and techniques to manage patients during this waiting period unique to your needs.
+The expert ‘tea-time’ roundtable will focus on when and where referrals are most appropriate and explore the opportunity to ask and learn about the tools and techniques to manage patients during this waiting period.

-Children’s Hospital Colorado and other medical care centers offer many specialty and subspecialty programs and services.
-While access is not always easy, many programs have availability that goes unused.
-This session will profile the inpatient, partial hospitalization and intensive outpatient programs available to Colorado kids and families, Epic referral tools and referral pathways and partnerships with CHCO and across the state.
+CHCO and other medical care centers offer many specialty and subspecialty programs and services.
+This session will profile the inpatient, partial hospitalization, and intensive outpatient programs available to kids and families in Colorado and throughout our region, Epic referral tools and referral pathways and partnerships offered by CHCO and across the state.

 Mt.
 Princeton